spring-tips/configuration/README.md

 message-from-application-properties=Hello from application.properties
 ```

-Now, let's edit the code to read in that value.
+Now, let's write some code to read in that value using the Spring `Environment`.

 ```java
 package com.example.configuration;